 Montevideo is the country’s quirky capital.
 It’s worth doing a walking tour here to learn more about the legends of this capital.
 The Palacio Salvo is their most impressive building, designed with a lighthouse on top.
 Check out the Uruguayan walk of fame too.

 Colonia del Sacramento is a gorgeous little place with cobbled streets and a UNESCO historic quarter.
-It doesn’t take long to look around but is worth taking the 3.5 hour bus ride here from the capital.
-There are also boats direct here from Buenos Aires if you are travelling from Argentina.
+It doesn’t take long to look around but is worth taking the 3.5-hour bus ride here from the capital.
+There are also boats directly here from Buenos Aires if you are travelling from Argentina.

 You can reach Uruguay from Buenos Aires on a ferry for approximately $60 and once you’re there, they have an extensive bus network.
 Avoid hiring a car which can be expensive and travel any long distances by bus.
 There’s a train that will take you to Santa Lucia but it only leaves once a day and other trains only carry cargo

 Best time to go to Uruguay – December to March.

 Travelling to neighbouring Venezuela is a country off the beaten path.
 Travelling around Venezuela is currently unsafe with most travellers sticking to Isla de Margarita.
 Outside of here, there’s virtually no travellers.
 If you do get a chance to visit Venezuela when it becomes less dangerous, flying is exceptionally cheap and beats the air conditioning that you get on the buses.

 Best time to go to Venezuela – December to April.